By Dimitra Didangelou, Psychologist, Author, MSc, Specialized in Therapeutic Writing *

 Margaret Atwood, Canadian writer

-We will use both the terms “therapeutic” and “expressive” writing, which describe the “simultaneous participation in and observation of life and its journeys, traumas, lessons, quests, disappointments, joys and foibles” in a way that leads to understanding, insight, acceptance, and growth.
-Journal therapy describes the purposeful and intentional use of a cathartic, reflective, process or integrative writing to further therapeutic goals (Adams, 1999).
+This article employs the phrases “therapeutic” and “expressive” writing to refer to the process of actively engaging with and observing one’s experiences, including life’s various experiences, traumas, lessons, quests, disappointments, joys, and foibles.
+This approach describes the purposeful and intentional use of a cathartic, reflective, process or integrative writing to further therapeutic goals (Adams, 1999).

-According to Sandy Grason, writer and journal facilitator, writing is a window to whatever is important to someone.
-It can bring clarity in a very confusing world (Grason, 2005).
-It can be used as a therapy method or as a complementary tool to psychotherapy.
+According to writer and journal facilitator Sandy Grason (2005), writing is a window into whatever is important to someone.
+It can bring clarity to a very confusing world.
+Specific strategies are provided based on the aim of each case.

-Dr. Ira Progoff is a pioneer in the field of therapeutic writing.
+Dr. Ira Progoff (1992) is a pioneer in journal writing.
 His method is called “Intensive Journal”, in which he uses specific writing techniques.
-He believes that people who get through a difficult period in their life and experience physical or emotional pain, find more power, tenderness, sensitivity, capacity for insight and harmony within them than expected, when they use writing.
-When someone is working intensively on their life, they activate energies that they didn’t know existed within their soul and body (Progoff, 1992).
+He believes that when people who get through a difficult period in their life and experience physical or emotional pain use writing, they find more than expected power, tenderness, sensitivity, capacity for insight and harmony.
+When someone works intensively on their life, they activate energies they didn’t know that existed within their soul and body.

 - Heal from physical or emotional pain